MW55/Natrix/README.md

 $ python3 demultiplexing.py *project*
 ```

 with *project* being the name of your project.
-The demultiplexing script will, depending on the options choosen in the configuration file, demultiplex your data, sort your reads or at the very least move the data files to the locations they need to be in for the workflow.
+The demultiplexing script will, depending on the options choosen in the configuration file, demultiplex your data, sort your reads or at the very least move the data files to the locations they need to be in for the pipeline.

-The second preperation script will create the `units.tsv` file, containing the file information in a way that Natrix can use it:
+The second preperation script will create the `units.tsv` file, containing the file information in a way that Natter can use it:

 ```shell
 $ python3 create_dataframe.py *project*.yaml
 ```

-To start the main workflow, type in:
+To start the main pipeline, type in:
 ```shell
 snakemake --use-conda --configfile *project*.yaml --cores *cores*
 ```
-with *project* being the name of your project and *cores* being the amount of cores you want to allocate for Natrix to use.
+with *project* being the name of your project and *cores* being the amount of cores you want to allocate for Natter to use.

-Should the workflow prematurely terminate (either because of an error or by deliberatly stopping it) running the command above again will start the workflow from the point it was terminated.
+Should the pipeline prematurely terminate (either because of an error or by deliberatly stopping it) running the command above again will start the pipeline from the point it was terminated.

 ---

 ## Output

-After the workflow is finished, the original data can be found under *Natrix/demultiplexed/*, while files created during the workflow can be found under *Natrix/results/*.
+After the workflow is finished, the original data can be found under *Natter-Pipeline/demultiplexed/*, while files created during the workflow can be found under *Natter-Pipeline/results/*.
 <p align="center">
 <img src="documentation/images/output.svg" alt="split_sample" width="800"/>
 </p>